CookieSource/wikijs/archive/cnchi.md

 sudo cnchi-start.sh
 ```

-or have a look at our [troubleshoot page](/en/installation/troubleshooting) for common issues
+or have a look at our [troubleshooting page](/en/installation/troubleshooting) for common issues